 3. Central Asia and Caucasus

-Central Asia and Caucasus are geopolitically important areas, since they are surrounded by Russia, China, South Asia, the Middle East, and Europe.
-As these regions include countries with a large abundance of energy and mineral resources such as oil, natural gas, uranium, and rare metals, they are also strategically important to Japan, which has been promoting resource and energy diplomacy aiming to diversify resource supply countries.
-For these reasons, the stability and development of these regions are crucial for the stability and development of the Eurasian region as a whole, including Japan.
-From this perspective, Japan has provided support for nation-building conducive to long-term stability and sustainable development in these regions, with a view to making universal values take root, including human rights, democracy, market economy, and the rule of law, while taking into consideration a broader regional perspective which covers Afghanistan, Pakistan, and other regions neighboring Central Asia.
+Central Asia and Caucasus are areas of geopolitical importance, since they are surrounded by Russia, China, South Asia, the Middle East, and Europe, and the stability and development of these regions significantly affect those of the Eurasian region as a whole.
+These regions are also of strategical importance for Japan, whose diplomacy in the area of resource and energy is aiming to diversify resource supply countries, because these regions include countries abundant of energy and mineral resources such as oil, natural gas, uranium, and rare metals.
+From this viewpoint, Japan has been supporting nation-building efforts for long-term stability and sustainable development in these regions, which is designed to establish the firm basis of universal values in the countries in these regions, such as human rights, democracy, market economy, and the rule of law, while taking into consideration a broader regional perspective which covers Afghanistan, Pakistan, and other neighboring regions surrounding Central Asia.

 Since the Central Asia and Caucasus countries' independence in 1991 following the collapse of the former Soviet Union, Japan has been providing assistance in diverse areas such as the improvement of infrastructure for economic development (socio-economic infrastructure), human resources development for the transition to a market economy, and the rebuilding of health and medical care and other social systems in order to support the efforts of each country towards the transition to market economies and economic development.